andeya/logimesh/lrcall/README.md

 # lrcall

-`lrcall` is a Rust procedure call framework that takes into account local and remote procedure calls.
+`lrcall` is a Rust procedure call framework that is compatible with local and remote procedure calls.

 Secondary development based on [google/tarpc](https://github.com/google/tarpc)